jasonnolanreed/chrissy/README.md

 To run local server, use `npm run serve`

-To push changes to GitHub pages, where prod is hosted for free, use `npm run deploy`
+GitHub Pages hosts the webiste for free, and it's always up to date with the master branch.